Key Takeaways

 Market Perspectives:

 This material includes candid statements and observations regarding investment strategies, individual securities, and economic and market conditions; however, there is no guarantee that these statements, opinions or forecasts will prove to be correct.
 Equity markets are volatile and an investor may lose money.
 Past performance is not a guarantee of future results.
-Unless otherwise noted, all performance information is gross and as of 9/30/24.
+Unless otherwise noted, all performance information is as of 12/31/24.
 The investment strategies described herein are those of Davis Advisors.
 These materials are being provided for illustrative and informational purposes only.
 The information contained herein is obtained from multiple sources that are believed to be reliable.
 However, such information has not been verified, and may be different from the information included in documents and materials created by the sponsor firm in whose investment program a client participates.
 Some sponsor firms may require that these Davis Advisors materials are preceded or accompanied by investment profiles or other documents or materials prepared by such sponsor firms, which will be provided upon a client’s request.
 For additional information, documents and/or materials, please speak to your Financial Advisor.

 Portfolio Review: